[Top 6] Fix iPad/iPhone Stuck in Guided Access

 Step 4.
 Turn off the Guided Access option.

 Tip 4.
 Fix iPhone/ iPad Stuck in Guided Access with TunesKit iOS System Recovery Software [No Data Loss]

 Whilst all the different techniques mentioned above are great; they're not always guaranteed to work.
 That means you might have spent several hours trying to fix your iPhone stuck in guided access, and you're still not anywhere close to fixing it.
-In order to save yourself the headache, a foolproof method is to use TunesKit iOS System Recovery software.
+In order to save yourself the headache, a foolproof method is to use TunesKit iOS System Recovery.

 TunesKit is a global software devoted to solving all your iOS problems.
 TunesKit has a thorough testing process as well as quick online customer support all round the clock.
 And better yet, TunesKit makes sure you don't lose any precise data.
 That means your device will be up and running in no time!
 Besides this issue, you can also use TunesKit to fix various iOS problems like iPhone stuck on Apple logo, iPad white screen of death, iPhone recovery mode not working, etc.

 - Repair 150+ iOS problems, such as iPhone/iPad stuck in Guided Access

 - Fix various iOS issues with no data loss

 - Support all kinds of iOS devices including iPhone/iPod/iPad/AppleTV(iOS 16 included)

 - Enter/Exit the Recovery mode in one click for free

 In the following, I'll show you how to use TunesKit iOS System Recovery to fix iPhone or iPad stuck in Guided Access step by step.
 First of all, please download and install the program on your computer.